How to leave a gift in your Will

 Remembering The Salvation Army in your Will means your compassion can live on and your support will enable us to be there for those who need us the most.

 We understand that leaving a gift in your Will is an important decision, but we have information, support and guidance available to make the process as easy as possible.
+When experiencing a major change in life such as getting married, divorced, having or adopting children or when grandchildren join the family, it’s important to ensure your Will is kept up to date.
+Read about more reasons to make a Will here.

 There are three different types of gift you can make to support the work of The Salvation Army in your Will: